7 Tables

 1. Open the file.

-2. Convert the data range to a table if it isn’t already (see Section 7.6).
+2. If it isn’t already, convert the data range to a table (see ).

-3. Click on the arrow beside the field name Division and only select Copiers, then OK.
+3. Click the arrow next to the Division field name, select only “Copiers,” and then click OK.

 Only the records for the Copiers division are now displayed.
-The arrow at the column header Division is changed in the filter symbol
+The arrow in the Division column header changes to the filter symbol

-1. Now refine your selection by filtering on the Accounting department.
+1. Now, refine your selection by filtering for the Accounting department.

-In the status bar at the bottom is displayed how many records are found.
+The status bar at the bottom displays the number of records found.

-1. lear the filter with Data > Clear (group Sort & Filter).
+1. Clear the filter by going to Data > Clear (Sort & Filter group).

-When the contents of a field are numbers, specific filter actions can be performed.
-Such filters fall under the category Number filters.
-The following example will be used to determine the top 10 salaries.
+When a field contains numbers, you can use specific filter actions.
+These filters are in the Number Filters category.
+The following example demonstrates how to find the top 10 salaries.

 Task 7.8

-1. Click on the arrow beside the field name Salary and choose Number Filters > Top 10….
+1. Click the arrow next to the Salary field name and select Number Filters > Top 10….

 1. Click OK.
-The 10 records with the highest salary are displayed now.
+The 10 records with the highest salaries are now displayed.

-2. Clear the filter with Data > Clear (group Sort & Filter).
+2. Clear the filter by going to Data > Clear (Sort & Filter group).

-If you want to use filters on the number fields other than the default filters, you will need to use a custom filter.
-The following example will be used to show the records of all people with a salary from $ 20,000 to $ 25,000.
+For number field filters other than the default filters, use a custom filter.
+The following example shows how to display records for people with salaries from $20,000 to $25,000.

 Task 7.9

-1. Click on the arrow beside the field name Salary and choose Number Filters > Custom Filter….
+1. Click the arrow next to the Salary field name and select Number Filters > Custom Filter….

-In te dialog box Custom AutoFilter you can specify the filter conditions.
+The Custom AutoFilter dialog box allows you to specify filter conditions.

-1. Create the two conditions for the salary as shown in Figure 7.18.
+1. Create the two salary conditions as shown in .

-Figure 7.18: Dialog box custom autofilter with two conditions.
+Figure 7.18: Dialog box for custom autofilter with two conditions.

 1. Click OK.
 10 records are found.

-2. Clear the filter with Data > Clear (group Sort & Filter).
+2. Clear the filter by going to Data > Clear (Sort & Filter group).

-When the contents of a field are dates, specific filter actions for dates can be performed.
-Such filters fall under the category Date filters.
-The following example will be used to determine the records with a start date in September.
+When a field contains dates, you can use specific filter actions for dates.
+These filters are in the Date Filters category.
+The following example shows how to find records with a start date in September.

 Task 7.10

-1. Click on the arrow beside the field name Start date and choose Date Filters > All Dates in the Period > September.
+1. Click the arrow next to the Start date field name and select Date Filters > All Dates in the Period > September.

 11 records are found.